salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 * **Added ability to delay registration until contact key is set**—Use a new SDK configuration value to delay registrations to Marketing Cloud until a contact key is set via `sfmc_setContactKey:`.
 Review [Delay Registration]({{ site.baseurl }}/sdk-implementation/user-data.html) for details.

 * **Inbox messages support `sendDateUtc` for Sorting**—Inbox messages delivered to your app now include the date that the message was sent.
 App users can sort their inbox based on this value.
 Review [Inbox]({{ site.baseurl }}/inbox/inbox.html) for details.

+* **Better tracking of open from push analytics**—The tracking of "open from push" analytics when an application is not running will now be captured more effectively if the SDK is configured asynchronously.

 #### Version 6.1.4
 _Released February 28, 2019, correlating with the Marketing Cloud January 2019 release._